Large Indoor Plants- Tall, Green, and Handsome!

 Rubber Plant

-- Light: Bright, indirect light is ideal.
+- Light: Indirect bright light suits them well.
 Some types can endure lower light levels.

 Kentia Palm